Netflix, Gap lag in customer satisfaction online

-Netflix Inc and Gap Inc were among the worst performers in customer satisfaction among the largest online retailers this holiday season, according to a survey released on Wednesday.
+Dec 28 Netflix Inc (NFLX.O) and Gap Inc (GPS.N) were among the worst performers in customer satisfaction among the largest online retailers this holiday season, according to a survey released on Wednesday.

 Customer satisfaction is important for retailers because it can lead to higher sales, more loyalty and increased word-of-mouth recommendations, ForSee said.